-13.10 The Associate Degree awards for programmes offered by UOWCHK/CCCU are classified by the CCCU Examination Board, which makes a recommendation to the Academic Board for the conferment of awards.
+- 16.4 A student's award classification is derived from the GPAs of all courses taken in the programme (including failed courses, if any). - 16.5 The Bachelor Degree awards for programmes offered by the College are classified by the Examination Board that makes a recommendation to the Academic Board for the conferment of awards.

-14. Withdrawal of Studies
+17. Withdrawal of Studies

-14.1 A student who wishes to withdraw from studies should submit a withdrawal notification to UOWCHK/CCCU via the Academic Regulations and Records Office.
+17.1 Students who wish to withdraw from studies should submit a withdrawal notification to the College.
 Withdrawal will normally take effect from the date of submission of the notification.
 However, notification submitted during or after the examination period will take effect only from the following semester/term.

-15. Termination of Studies
+18. Termination of Studies

-- 15.1 UOWCHK/CCCU has the right to terminate a student's study for failure to maintain satisfactory academic progress as determined by the CCCU Examination Board or to comply with the policies and procedures of UOWCHK/CCCU. - 15.2 The Examination Board may terminate the study of a student under the following circumstances: - (i) The student's SGPA is below 1.00 for two consecutive enrolled semesters; or - (ii) The student's academic progress is unsatisfactory and is unable to meet the conditions stipulated by the home division after being put on Academic Probation for two consecutive semesters. - 15.3 Irrespective of AR15.2, the Examination Board may prescribe any other criteria for terminating a student's study. - 15.4 For termination of studies due to academic reasons, a student may apply for readmission to continue his/her studies, with readmission to any programme occurring no earlier than one academic year after the termination.
-Upon readmission after termination of study, the student may be given the opportunity for one additional course repeat in each failed course to recover failure(s) as appropriate.
+- 18.1 The College has the right to terminate a student's study for failure to maintain satisfactory academic progress as determined by the Examination Board or to comply with the policies and procedures of the College. - 18.2 The Examination Board may terminate the study of a student when the student's academic progress is unsatisfactory and is unable to meet the conditions stipulated by the Faculty after being put on Academic Probation for two consecutive semesters. - 18.3 Irrespective of AR18.2, the Examination Board may prescribe any other criteria for terminating a student's study. - 18.4 Notwithstanding AR18.2 and AR18.3 above, a student's study will be terminated if he/she fails to pass a required course, or its equivalent/substitute course, after three attempts.

+18.5 For termination of studies due to academic reasons, a student may apply for readmission to continue his/her studies, with readmission to any programme occurring no earlier than one academic year after the termination.
+Upon readmission after termination of study, the student may be given one additional opportunity to pass each required course he/she failed in his/her three previous attempts.

-16. Review of Examination Board Decisions
+19. Review of Examination Board Decisions

-16.1 Requests for review of a CCCU Examination Board's decision on academic standing or final award are governed by AR16.
+19.1 Requests for review of an Examination Board's decision on academic standing or final award are governed by AR19.
 The academic judgement of the Board shall not be subject to review.